Q and A: Disability in Sport Dear Colleague Letter

 (3) mix male and female students on teams together,

 (4) combine elementary through high school age students on one team, where factors determining divisional placement are based on the functional ability of the players and not their age or grade level.

 (5) offer “allied sports” teams on which students with disabilities participate with students without disabilities, when there are not enough students with disabilities to field a team.

 All of these options have been used by numerous school systems such as in Georgia, Maryland, and Minnesota.

 15. How do schools deal with the issue of mixed sex teams?

 If there are enough students to allow for it, distinct sex teams should be provided; however, the formation of adapted athletic teams must rely on the pool of available students.
-Rules governing adapted athletic programs allow for mixed‐sex participation to ensure enough students.
+Rules governing adapted athletic programs allow for mixed-sex participation in some instances to ensure enough students are available to participate.